-Given the current workforce challenges, the Chamber supports efforts to evaluate and develop innovative solutions to current workforce barriers that include, but are not limited to, access to quality affordable childcare, support for mental health services and transportation.
+Given the current workforce challenges, the Chamber supports efforts to evaluate and develop innovative solutions to current workforce barriers that include, but are not limited to, access to quality affordable childcare, housing availability, support for mental health services and transportation.

-Innovative solutions to childcare challenges, including tax credit programs.

-- Establishing a process for automatic expungement of certain criminal histories. - The implementation of a work release pilot program in the state.
+- Innovative solutions to childcare challenges, including tax credit programs and recruitment and retention programs for childcare providers. - Establishing a process for automatic expungement of certain criminal histories. - The implementation of a work release pilot program in the state. - A one-time capital funding expenditure for the Alliance for Healthcare Education, a partnership aimed at improving the healthcare workforce shortage.